scipp/scipp/docs/reference/developer/tooling.rst

 Tooling
 =======

-This is a list of the tooling (i.e. compilers, static analysis, etc.) that are used in scipp and their corresponding versions.
+This is a list of the tooling (i.e. compilers, static analysis, etc.) that are used in Scipp and their corresponding versions.

 Misc
 ~~~~